-Freeze in a shallow dish for a couple of hours, then all that’s left is to do is smash the tray up – and get chocolate all over your face, of course.
+Freeze in a shallow dish until set, then all that’s left is to do is smash the tray up – and get chocolate all over your face, of course.

 Something refreshing to accompany your sweet treats: chop up cucumber and mint, add to a jug with water, let it sit overnight.
 Simple!

-If you’re looking for an excuse to indulge in ice-lollies this summer, here’s one that the, erm, kids will love (just play along…).
+If you’re looking for an excuse to indulge in ice-lollies on those long summer evenings, here’s one that the, erm, kids will love.

 The colour is more than just an eye-catcher: the nutrients that create the green tint have an anti-oxidising effect on your body, keeping your immune system in check.